Select Page

 Alcohol use disorder is not considered an impairment by the SSA so an applicant would not qualify for SSDI with alcoholism alone.
 However, an applicant may be eligible if they have limitations that were caused by the use of alcohol and those limitations impede their ability to function in a work situation.

+According to the 2018 National Survey on Drug Use and Health (NSDUH), 14.4 million of adults in the United States suffer from alcohol use disorder or AUD.
 Commonly referred to as alcoholism, AUD is a pattern of problematic drinking that affects a person’s health and general well-being.
-People who have AUD have problems controlling their drinking, have a preoccupation with alcohol and continue to drink even when it places their health and safety at risk.
 A combination of genetic, psychological, social and environmental factors can impact how drinking affects a person’s behavior, physical health and ability to work.
 Over time alcoholism can change normal functions of some areas of the brain affecting judgment and behavior.
-Some people may drink to restore good feelings or reduce negative ones.

 Drinking too much alcohol over time can lead to serious health problems, including: